 Going solar in Kentucky provides homeowners with a number of benefits that are difficult to pass up.
 We’ll discuss the most appealing upsides to installing solar in KY below.

 If your payback period is shorter than 13 years, the savings will be higher for you, and the reverse is also true.
 Your actual savings could also be higher than the average of $20,247, as electricity rates have been on the rise and are expected to go up in the future.
 Saving over $20,000 by going solar in Kentucky is based on current electricity prices, but you could save more if the rates continue to increase.

 The State of Kentucky and the federal government both provide a number of solar incentives that help make solar more affordable, appealing and accessible.
 One of the most substantial incentives is the federal solar tax credit (ITC), which provides a credit to your federal income taxes for the year your panels are installed and turned on.
-The ITC amounts to 26% of your total system cost or an average of $6,692 in Kentucky.
-There are additional solar incentives available in Kentucky as well, which we’ll list below:
+The ITC amounts to 30% of your total system expense or an average of $7,722 in Kentucky.

 In Kentucky, where the average property is valued at $188,463, this incentive adds an average of $7,727 of value when you install solar.4 Your value increase could be even higher if you live in more expensive areas, like Louisville or Lexington.

 A non-financial incentive for converting to solar energy is that you’ll be less dependent on fossil fuels and traditional utilities.
 By reducing your carbon footprint, you’ll also reduce your contribution to global warming and pollution, which are massive eco-friendly benefits.
 Increasing your energy independence also means you won’t be subject to the same energy rate hikes that are expected in the future.

 Read Also: The largest solar farm in Kentucky will be built on a former coal mine